HM-130/HM-130/README.md

 - 😄 Pronouns: He/Him
 - I am looking to collaborate with other data science enthusiasts on open-source projects.
 - Im a beginner, and working hard to understand more!
+- My ambition is to go into a tech role one day.
+Let that be data science, software dev, cybersecurity or something else!

 <!---
 HM-130/HM-130 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.